 A mobile home’s resale value is generally low because they often wear out faster than a stick-built home.
 That may not matter much for people living in a mobile home on their own land because the land could still increase in value.
 But when you rent a lot in a mobile home park, you won’t benefit from that increase in land value.

-Most trailer parks are based on the principle of lot rentals, which can be a good thing because it’s easier to kick out troublemakers if they don’t own the land.
-But it also exposes you to a higher risk of eviction if the park is bought by investors or developers.
+Most trailer parks are based on the principle of lot rentals, which can be good because it’s easier to kick out troublemakers if they don’t own the land.
+But it also exposes you to a higher risk of eviction if investors or developers buy the park.

-However, in some trailer parks, you will have to buy your lot.
+However, you will have to buy your lot in some trailer parks.
 This requires a down payment, but it also allows you to reap the benefits of an increase in lot value.

-It’s important to consider the financial upsides and downsides of living in a trailer park.
+Considering the financial upsides and downsides of living in a trailer park is important.
 One is not objectively better than the other, but you want to be aware of the long-term implications of your decision.